-After exploring Banff all day, the focus was not on finding somewhere to sleep until it really started getting late in the day.
+After exploring Banff and the lakes all day, the focus was not on finding somewhere to sleep until it really started getting late in the day.
 I was concerned we would have to leave the park to find accommodations.

 I believed that we would definitely find a campsite for the night within the park and after being turned away several times, I kept my spirits up and we got this site which was perfect and extremely affordable.